caspergrl/GT-UX-UI-Dec2022-June2023/05-week/01-lesson.md

   - Practice makes perfect and every experience makes us grow.
   - Practice can prevent you from fumbling with the presentation materials.
 If your prototype is preloaded or, even better, embedded into your presentation, it can limit jumping around different technology.

-> globe_with_meridians: **Online Recommendation:**: Model or sample these issues with your slide presentation if you feel comfortable showing students how these issues are problematic.

 ### Common issues include:

 - Talking UX jargon to laypersons.